Ficool

 "You're crazy!"
 Takeshi yelled, attempting to free himself from the mutual restriction, but their deadlock prevented either from gaining clear advantage.

 They spun so rapidly that in the final moment before impact, Takeshi decided to release Hikaru's hand and use the momentum to execute a backflip away from the ground.
-Hikaru also managed to recover at the last second, both landing on their feet but clearly affected by the disorienting experience.
+Hikaru also managed to recover at the last second.
+Both landed on their feet but were clearly affected by the disorienting experience.

 Their acrobatic exchange captivated all spectators around the venue.
 The fight was displaying techniques and tactical thinking that exceeded normal academy standards.

-Hikaru was breathing heavily as his chakra reserves began approaching their limits, clutching his side as fatigue set in.
+Hikaru was breathing heavily as his chakra reserves began approaching their limits.
+He clutched his side as fatigue set in.
 After quick calculation, he realized he had perhaps one more major technique exchange before exhaustion would force him to yield.

 Determined not to give his opponent too much recovery time, Hikaru threw a smoke bomb onto the ground, creating a thick cloud that obscured vision while he formed hand seals.
 A puff of smoke appeared as two identical clones materialized beside him.